General Terms and Conditions

 16.3 Where the Customer is dealing as a consumer for the purposes of these Conditions, neither of 8020 or the Customer will be responsible for any losses that the other suffers as a result, except for those losses which are a foreseeable consequence of the failure to comply with the provisions of these Conditions.

-16.4 Nothing in these Conditions limits or excludes the liability of 8020 for death or personal injury resulting from negligence, or, for any damage or liability incurred by the Customer as a result of fraud or fraudulent misrepresentation by 8020 or in relation to any goods supplied by 8020 in the course of the Services for any breach of the obligations implied by section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or for losses for which it is prohibited by section 7 of the Consumer Protection Act 1987 to limit liability.
+16.4 Nothing in these Conditions limits or excludes the liability of a party for death or personal injury resulting from negligence, or, for any damage or liability incurred by the other party as a result of fraud or fraudulent misrepresentation by the defaulting party or in relation to any goods supplied by 8020 in the course of the Services for any breach of the obligations implied by section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or for losses for which it is prohibited by section 7 of the Consumer Protection Act 1987 to limit liability.

 16.5.1 loss of profits;